Women's Leadership Series

 Carnegie Mellon has a unique position in women's leadership curriculum to provide content that matters to women executives in corporate and non-profits across industries.
 Women leaders in corporate, public sector, entrepreneurial, academic or non-profit environments, and human resources and learning and development partners should plan to attend.

-Join Carnegie Mellon Executive Education for an exclusive conversation with author, speaker, and executive Susan Packard to unpack the next chapter in emotional intelligence.
 Packard is an entrepreneur who, along with many talented people, created popular television channels such as CNBC, HGTV, and Food Network.
-During this session and Q&A, we will understand how to be “Fully Human” – increasing your personal satisfaction and productivity in work and life via a three-step path called EQ Fitness.
+During this session and Q&A, Packard explained what it means to be “Fully Human” by increasing your personal satisfaction and productivity in work and life via a three-step path called EQ Fitness.

 Unapologetically Ambitious | Shellye Archambeau